Alignment

 Tweeter Pupil Alignment (F-Test)

-To align the pupil on the tweeter, we perform the F-Test (which is actually an R).
+To manually align the pupil on the tweeter, we perform the F-Test (which is now actually an R).

 • fwpupil to open (in Coronagraph Alignment GUI)